jrasmusson/ios-starter-kit/howtos/howto-feature-flag.md

 }
 ```

 Note: In older versions of Xcode and projects you will still see the old `Other Swift Flags` section.
 Where here you add a compile time flag per line.
+Also, these properties often are read in from configuration files (`.xcconfig`).

 <img src="https://github.com/jrasmusson/ios-starter-kit/blob/master/howtos/images/compile-flag-old-flag.png" />